MGitrov/TFVC-to-Git/README.md

 ### **:three: Users Synchronization**
   All the users relevant for migration should be migrated to the relevant target Azure DevOps organization(s), along with their permissions.

+### **:four: Branches and History To Migrate**
+  Understand what branches you have to migrate, as it will affect the amount of history that has to be migrated so all the branches will be migrated properly.
+It will also affect the amount of time needed for the migration to be completed.

 # Getting Started :seedling:
 Once you have the prerequisites in place, follow these steps to perform the migration:
 ### :one: Processes Migration